F&O Taxation in India: Everything an F&O Trader Should Know About Return Filing

 4 min read

-Your Gains (Losses) from F&O Trades Must be Reported in ITR
+Why Gains or Losses from F&O Trades Must be Reported in ITR?

 As per Section 43(5) of the Income Tax Act, income or loss from F&O is classified as non-speculative business income.
-Therefore, it is necessary to declare profit/loss from F&O as Business Income under the PGBP head (PGBP Profits & Gains from Business and Profession).
+Therefore, F&O gains and losses have to be reported as Normal Business Income under the head PGBP (Profits & Gains from Business and Profession).

 Which ITR to File for Reporting F&O Income?

-Given that F&O Income falls under the category of business income, people having F&O trades must report the profit/loss in ITR-3 form (ITR form designated for people having PGBP Income).
+Given that F&O Income falls under the category of business income, people having F&O trades must report the profit/loss in ITR-3 (ITR form designated for people having PGBP Income) and if you are filing under the presumptive scheme then you can use ITR-4

-When you file with Cleartax, there is no need to manually select the right ITR form as we auto-select the correct ITR form for you based on your income and other relevant information.
+When you file with ClearTax, there is no need to manually select the right ITR form as our software auto-selects the correct ITR form based on your income and other relevant information.

 Should F&O Traders Maintain Accounting Records?

-Every person carrying any business will have to get his accounts audited if his turnover exceeds Rs.1 Crore in previous year and Rs.
+Every person carrying any business will have to get his accounts audited if his turnover exceeds Rs.1 Crore in the previous year or Rs.
 10 Crore if the cash receipts and payments do not exceed 5% of the total receipts or payments.
-To determine the applicability of Tax Audit, it is important to calculate Trading Turnover.
+Calculating trading turnover is important to determine the applicability of the Tax Audit

 How to Calculate F&O Turnover?